stride3d/stride-website/legal/privacy-policy.md

 Xenko collects information for the Software and the Services as follows.

-  1. Xenko software usage to measure and analyze software usage
+  1. Xenko software usage
   2. Xenko website usage (Google Analytics and cookies)
-  3. Contact information (when reaching us for questions)
+  3. Contact information (when reaching us for questions or optionally when submitting crash report)

 ## How is information used